-With a full suite of applications, InVision gives designers all of the mobile app UI design tools they need to collaboratively create quick fully-functional prototypes with dynamic elements and animations.
+With a full suite of applications, InVision gives designers all of the user interface UI design tools they need to collaboratively create quick fully-functional prototypes with dynamic elements and animations.
 Imagine it to be a digital whiteboard that allows team members to get their ideas out there, interact, and get that sign-offs before moving forward.
-If you have InVision, then you probably won’t need any other tools for design, since this one handles everything through and through.
+If you have InVision, then you probably won’t need any other tools for mobile design, since this one handles everything through and through.

 Integrations: Jira, Trello, Slack, and more

 We like Marvel because it’s for everyone!
 It lets you build both low-fidelity and hi-fidelity wireframes and interactive prototypes.
-It also lets you carry out user testing and gives developers all the HTML code and CSS styles they need to start building.
-Oh, and lets not forget- they have an incredibly intuitive interface which even makes beginners feel like superstars.
+Product teams can carry out user testing and gives developers all the HTML code and CSS styles they need to start building.
+Oh, and lets not forget- they have an incredibly intuitive interface which makes every mobile app designer, even beginners, feel like superstars.

 Integrations: Jira, Dropbox, Slack, Sketch, and more